Working out what to do with pets when you travel can be a difficult decision.

-You might find students coming back from university for the summer, or people who are coming to the end of their current lease and have a gap.
-Some may even offer to pay a short-term rental fee, but you are then getting into a much more formal arrangements to which there are other complications.
+You might find students coming back from university for the summer or people who are coming to the end of their current lease and have a gap.
+Some may even offer to pay a short-term rental fee, but you are then getting into a much more formal arrangement to which there are other complications.

 If you don’t find anyone locally who can look after your house there are also a number of professional services that will help you to do this.

 These services match up people looking to house sit, with those who have houses that are going to be vacant.
 It’s win-win deal that taps in to a global market.

 These services are generally free, though you may have to pay a yearly registration fee.
 There is normally no payment to the person staying in your house, as they are getting to live rent free!

 I have no experience of using a house sitting service like this, so have linked to a number of articles below that might help you make a decision

 - TrustedHouseSitters.com – The largest and most well know of the international house-sitting services.